• Skip to primary navigation

 Instructions

-• Combine all ingredients in a slow-cooker.
+• Place onions in a single layer on the bottom on the slow cooker followed by the chicken thighs.
+Top with Rotel, dried spices, and garlic.
 Cook on High for 3-4 hours or Low for 6-7 hours.

 Tried this recipe?Mention @mytxkitchen or tag #mytxkitchen!